How much is semi-truck insurance? And other related questions

 1. Do your research.

 When determining who to buy truck insurance from, don’t just settle on the first company you come across.
-Check around and see what each has to offer regarding discounts and special offers.
-Compare rates and ask about value-added products and services that will improve your overall safety and reduce your costs long-term.
+Check around and see what each has to offer regarding:

 2. Pay your insurance in one yearly lump sum.

 Most insurance companies allow owner-operators to pay their truck insurance on a monthly or yearly basis.
-Paying for the entire year in one payment may feel like a big hit to your wallet at the time, but in the long run, you’ll most-likely save money instead of paying on a monthly basis.
+Paying for the entire year in one payment may feel like a big hit to your wallet at the time, but in the long run, you’ll most likely save money than if you paid each month.

 3. Establish better habits.